 He mentioned the recent consecration service of the Syriac Orthodox Cathedral in west London, for which three bishops from Iraq and Syria had been denied visas by the British Home Office, as an inspirational example.
-"Here were a people persecuted for their religion in their own country, but finding refuge in another land and freedom to practice their faith according to their conscience," he said.
+"Here were a people persecuted for their religion in their own country, but finding refuge in another land and freedom to practise their faith according to their conscience," he said.

-Fr.
-Nadheer Dako, head of the Chaldean (Church) Mission in the UK, said he hoped the Prince's message would "correct" politicians' understanding of the threat facing Middle Eastern minorities and force them to see the threat posed by extremist Islam in broader terms.
+Fr Nadheer Dako, head of the Chaldean (Church) Mission in the UK, said he hoped the Prince's message would "correct" politicians' understanding of the threat facing Middle Eastern minorities and force them to see the threat posed by extremist Islam in broader terms.
 "They must wake up," he said: "If the Syrian Government wins the war in Aleppo and if the Iraqi Government wins in Mosul, it is not enough.
 The war is not against Islamic State but against the ideology."

+Mgr Nizar Semaan, of the Syriac Catholic Church, welcomed the Prince's "message of solidarity" but said it was not just needed at Christmas.
+He agreed that Christianity in Iraq could be extinguished within five years "if we don't have the support of the international community ... no one recognises that Christians are the true victims of the war [in Iraq and Syria]; it's not their war."
 He said Christians who want to stay in the region need assurances of reconstruction and security, and those who wish to emigrate should be offered visas.
 "I don't see why the international community, especially Britain, is not taking care of Iraqi refugees."
-Two and a half years after Islamic State, also known as ISIS< forced more than 100,000 Christians to flee northern Iraq, he said many are still in camps in Kurdistan.
-He added that Britain should use its influence in the Gulf to forces its allies there -- some of whom funded militias in both countries -- to help fund reconstruction.
+Two and a half years after Islamic State forced more than 100,000 Christians to flee northern Iraq, he said many are still in camps in Kurdistan.
+He added that Britain should use its influence in the Gulf to forces its allies there - some of whom funded militias in both countries - to help fund reconstruction.